By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

-Recently we have starting to see how the overeating part can be a major issue even without the effort to control weight.
+Recently we have started to see how the overeating part can be a major issue even without the effort to control weight.
 In Binge Eating Disorder the emotional eating component takes place but it is as if the person with Binge Eating Disorder gives up and stops even trying to control their weight.

 As in Bulimia, the food is consumed in a relatively short period of time, two hours or less.
 One episode of this behavior does not make for the diagnosis; Binge Eaters do these behaviors on a regular basis.
 The strict diagnostic criterion calls for at least one episode a week for at least three months.

 Loss of control is a hallmark of this as well as other impulse control problems.
 It is not simple that the person likes to eat but that they are driven to eat.
 Even when they try to avoid the excess calories they are unable to control themselves.

 Binge eaters eat faster than everyone else, they wolf the food down.
 And the Binge eater does not stop when full.
 They are unable to realize they are full until it becomes impossible to eat more.
 Even when not hungry the Binge eater will continue to eat for the emotional values of the experience rather than for the nutritional ones.

 This eating disorder like other eating disorders is characterized by secrecy and avoiding others seeing what the Binge Eater is doing, they will eat surreptitiously to avoid notice.
 After a binge episode, the Binger may become sad, anxious and have feelings of guilt.
 They can begin to hate themselves.

 Binge eaters are not comfortable with what they are doing, they wish they could stop but efforts to control their food intake are unsuccessful.

 Binge eating is not a simple case of overeating, laziness or unwillingness to exercise.
 It is a specific psychiatric problem that includes the uncontrollable urge to eat even when full and the lack of any energy to attempt to lose weight.